 In Phoenix Wright: Ace Attorney: Justice for All, Phoenix at one point must decide whether to save Maya from an assassin while condemning an innocent woman, or convict his guilty client but let Maya die.
 In the end, he manages to convince the assassin to drop his contract by revealing that the guilty client had planned to betray him all along; he releases Maya and announces his intention to kill the treacherous client next, who is scared for his life to the point that he demands a guilty verdict.
 Subverted later when, after that reveal, you must still either accuse your client of being guilty or defend him to the end, asking for a "not guilty" verdict.
 The outcome is the same.

-There are also multiple points where Phoenix/Apollo/Edgeworth reconcile a contradiction by saying that the contradiction itself is true.
+There are also multiple points where the Player Character reconciles a contradiction by saying that the contradiction itself is true.
 The most notable is in the final case of Trials and Tribulations when Iris appears to be in two places at once according to two separate pieces of testimony.
 Which testimony is true?
 Both.
 One of the 'Irises' is her twin sister Dahlia, being channeled by Misty Fey.

-Edgeworth gets another one in the sequel.
-Early on, he is asked whether he wants to uphold the law as a prosecutor or to save people as a defense attorney.
+In Gyakuten Kenji 2, Edgeworth is asked whether he wants to uphold the law as a prosecutor or to save people as a defense attorney.
 By the end of the game, he decides to save people as a prosecutor.

 Phoenix Wright: Ace Attorney – Spirit of Justice has a massive one near the end; Apollo has to choose between trying to apprehend the Big Bad (which will result into an innocent being also condemned to death due to the local laws)note The innocent in question was blackmailed by said Big Bad into giving a false confession and taking the blame for the Big Bad's crime; however, the Defense Culpability Act law makes it so that, if someone is condemned for a crime, then anyone who aided them in the same crime will receive the same penalty as them. or letting the Big Bad go scot-free.
 Additionally, the Big Bad in question is the Queen of Khura'in, and she has used her royal authority to emit new laws during the trial she's in so that she doesn't get convicted.
 In the very end, Apollo realizes that the reason the Queen kept searching for the Founder's Orb throughout the entire game is because she doesn't have spiritual powers (something that a royal absolutely must have if they want to claim rights on the throne of Khura'in).
 He then challenges the Queen to channel the Holy Mother; when she fails, she's not only dethroned but every single law she ever made was rendered invalid because it was made by an illegitimate ruler.